ML-Health/VTaC/models/Readme.md

 # Models

-Code for defining, training, and evaluating supervised models used in the VTaC paper.
+This folder contains code for defining, training, and evaluating supervised and contrastive learning models used in the [VTaC paper](https://proceedings.neurips.cc/paper_files/paper/2023/file/7a53bf4e02022aad32a4019d41b3b476-Paper-Datasets_and_Benchmarks.pdf).
+For generative approaches, including diffusion models, please see links provided in the VTaC paper.
+Code for the rule-based approach can be downloaded from [PhysioNet Challenge 2015 website](https://www.physionet.org/static/published-projects/challenge-2015/1.0.0/sources/).

 Each model folder has 4 files:

 ## nets.py
 This file contains the definitions of PyTorch neural networks used for the respective model.
 The Convolutional Neural Network (CNN), Fully-Connected Neural Network (FCN), and their respective contrastive learning (CL) versions, including CNN+CL, and FCN+CL architectures and some of the code are adapted from the following work.